JimSeker/saveData/README.md

 **File system examples:**

-`fileSystemDemo` shows how to read/write to local private and public directory.
+`fileSystemDemo` (java) shows how to read/write to local private and public directory.
 The external has been removed, since it won't work in API 30 (see legacy).
 A new example will be needed for the sdcard, when I can find documentation that actually works (I looking at you google/android, poor documentation).
+MediaStoreDemo can use some of the SDcard, but not all files or types.

+`fileSystemDemo_kt` (kotlin) shows how to read/write to local private and public directory.
+The external has been removed, since it won't work in API 30 (see legacy).
+A new example will be needed for the sdcard, when I can find documentation that actually works (I looking at you google/android, poor documentation).
+MediaStoreDemo can use some of the SDcard, but not all files or types.

-`fileSystemMediaStoreDemo` show you how to access the DCIM and pictures directory (easily changes to video).
-This allows you to access the media on the SDcard, but any other file types.
+`fileSystemMediaStoreDemo` (java) show you how to access the DCIM and pictures directory (easily changes to video).
+This allows you to access the media on the SDcard, but not any other file types.

+`fileSystemMediaStoreDemo_kt` (kotlin) show you how to access the DCIM and pictures directory (easily changes to video).
+This allows you to access the media on the SDcard, but not any other file types.

 `fileSystemMediaStoreRecAudioDemo` This example uses the mediastore to record and play files on the music directory.  actually in a subdirectory, music/recording.
 There is a picker for filenames and to choose which files to play.
 Note, you will need to record at least one file in order to play something.